ABCDance: a new and contemporary look on the world of dance.

 She moved her first steps in ballet technique, deepening her curiosity through modern and contemporary dance.
 With a degree in Foreign Languages and Literatures she worked as marketing and communication manager, also collaborating with UNESCO and the Biennale of Venice to promote Dance projects.
 She is teaching Ballet, working as dance consultant for e-zines specialized in Social Media Marketing, and writing for her own blog Parole di Danza @parolodidanza besides Sguardi di Danza @corriereveneto and Dance&Culture magazine.

 She is currently a writer, a blogger and a free-lance journalist for several different publications.
-She gradueted in philosophy in Venice, where she also worked with the Venice Biennale – D.M.T.
+She graduated in philosophy in Venice, where she also worked with the Venice Biennale – D.M.T.
 (Dance Music Theatre), Art and Architecture for a number of years.
 From theatre, her first passion, she migrated towards the world of visual arts, writing reviews and critiques for almost fifteen years.
 After her master’s degree in Communication at Il Sole 24 Ore newspaper in Milan and, subsequently, her masters degree in Intercultural Studies at the University of Padua, she has continued to collaborate with Finnegans and CULT-Web TV.
 Her blog is Multiculti.